trans-travel/trans-travel/us/co.md

  * Trans people are allowed to use the facilities they are comfortable in, including bathrooms, showers, locker rooms, etc.  Legal documentation of your gender is not required for this protection.
+ * In 2023, a law was passed that requires all government buildings with single-user bathrooms must sign them gender-neutrally as of July 1, 2024 and newly-built government buildings must have at least one neutral restroom per floor.
+After July 1, 2025, all government buildings must have one per floor.
+Note that this includes colleges and universities but not K12 schools.
+ * Denver and Boulder have ordinances requiring single-user bathrooms to be signed as gender neutral.

 ## Drag / Performance / Cross-dressing Laws